dashed-slug/wallets/readme.txt

 11. **Capabilities settings** - Since version 6.0.0, all settings are neatly organized into tabs, both for the plugin and for its premium extensions.

 == Changelog ==

+= 6.2.2 =
+- Fix: Issue introduced in `6.2.0` where wallets were prevented from being enabled/disabled, now fixed.
+- Fix: Minor warning in logs when saving bitcoin wallet adapters.
+- Add: The debug tab in the Dashboard panel now shows the database version.
+- Add: Mention of rpcbind in accompanying installation instructions.

 = 6.2.1 =
 - Fix: Issue introduced in `6.2.0` where the wallet admin screen would crash on new installations is now fixed.